vocdoni/docs/docs/architecture/components/vochain.md

     "proof": "0x1234",
     "signature": "signature of all the data made by the client", "type": "vote",
-    "vote-package": "the envelope itself encoded in b64" }
+    "votePackage": "the envelope itself encoded in b64" }
 ```
 - `Add an oracle`